-What it means What you see When you wake-up: When you wake up, your current glucose is 65 mg/dL and the trend arrow shows A Low Glucose it is changing slowly -.
-There is also a message at the top of the screen and the $|\mathbf{A}|$ symbol.
-Anytime you see the R symbol, you should do a blood glucose test before deciding what to do.
+What you see What it means When you wake-up: When you wake up, your current glucose is 65 mg/dL and the trend arrow shows it is changing slowly → .
+There is also a Low Glucose message at the top of the screen and the symbol.
+Anytime you see the symbol, you should do a blood glucose test before deciding what to do.

-Before breakfast:

-Before breakfast, your current glucose is 115 mg/dL.
-The graph shows that your glucose is going up and so does the trend arrow ...

-Consider what might be causing your glucose to go up and what you might do to prevent a high glucose.
-For example:

-- How much insulin should you take before your meal? - Since you see , should you consider taking a little more insulin?

-After breakfast:

-After breakfast, your current glucose is 108 mg/dL.
-The trend arrow shows it is going down quickly .
-There is also a clucose Going message at the top of the screen and the symbol.

-Anytime you see the $\boxed{\mathbb{A}}$ symbol, you should do a blood glucose test before deciding what to do.
+Before breakfast: Before breakfast, your current glucose is 115 mg/dL.
+The graph shows that your glucose is going up and so does the trend arrow A. Consider what might be causing your glucose to go up and what you might do to prevent a high glucose.
+For example: How much insulin should you take before your meal?
+Since you see A, should you consider taking a little more insulin?
+After breakfast: After breakfast, your current glucose is 108 mg/dL.
+The trend arrow shows it is going down quickly ↓.
+There is also a ▲ Gucose Going message at the top of the screen and the A symbol.
+Anytime you see the S symbol, you should do a blood glucose test before deciding what to do.